 University units are responsible for developing emergency response and continuity of operations plans for their areas and staff.
 Campus emergency management provides resources and guidance for the development of these plans.
-Emergencies occurring on campus should be reported to the Department of Public Safety at (479) 968-0222.
+Emergencies occurring on campus should be reported by calling 911.